alan2207/numbers-puzzle/README.md

 Puzzle game where player must sort all tiles in ascending order, starting from the top.

-Player can choose boards width (level) from 2 to 8.
+Player can choose puzzle's width (level) from 2 to 8.

 The game was created using HTML, CSS and Vanilla JavaScript.